Psychedelic Porn Crumpets: Musical influences

 The band has been cited saying that some of the inspiration for their music comes in part from classic rock of the 1960s and 1970s, such as Led Zeppelin, Black Sabbath, and the Beatles.
 However, they have been influenced by more than just the rock genre, getting inspiration also from experimental electronic jazz.
-Jack McEwan, the band's vocalist, has also mentioned that their style "is pretty much identical" to that of Pond and Tame Impala, bands that are often viewed to be in the same sphere.
+Jack McEwan, the band's vocalist, has also mentioned that their influences are "pretty much identical" to those of Pond and Tame Impala, bands that are often viewed to be in the same sphere.
 McEwan has also stated that he believes Australia, and his hometown of Perth in specific to be a hotspot for rock music, and attributes the growth of the band partially to the live music scene in the city.
 Besides the Porn Crumpets, King Gizzard and the Lizard Wizard and Tame Impala, two of the band's influences, also hail from Australia.
-Some have give credit to King Gizzard and Tame Impala for creating the current Australian psychedelic rock scene.
+Some have given credit to King Gizzard and Tame Impala for creating the current Australian psychedelic rock scene.
 Many consider psychedelic rock to be Australia's main musical export in modern times, also citing the bands such as Pond, Orb, Gum and more as evidence for this claim.

 The band is also commended on their music videos, which follow the same trance-like genre as their music, and have quoted a myriad of influences in this sphere such as Monty Python, TED Talks, and Woody Allen.
 As for the inspiration for the name of the band, Jack McEwan has quoted Mighty Boosh as a partial influence.